scorevi/undefined/README.md

-# ScoreVI - Blog Platform
+# Undefined - Blog Platform

 A modern blog platform built with Laravel, React, and Docker.